vinayakagarwal-1/TicTacToe-with-Computer/README.md

 # TicTacToe-with-Computer

-#This rendition allows a two player game as well as one against the Computer (random)
+#This rendition allows a two player game as well as one against the Computer (random).